callbag/callbag/readme.md

 **Data delivery** `(type: 1, data: any) => void`

+Amount of deliveries:

-A sink MAY be delivered data, once or multiple times.
+- A callbag (either sink or source) MAY be delivered data, once or multiple times

+Window of valid deliveries:

-A source MUST NOT deliver data to a sink before handshake.
+- A callbag MUST NOT be delivered data before it has been greeted
-A source MUST NOT deliver data to a sink after terminating it.
+- A callbag MUST NOT be delivered data after it has been terminated
-A sink MUST NOT be delivered data after it terminates a source.
+- A sink MUST NOT be delivered data after it terminates its source

-A source MAY be delivered data, once or multiple times.

-### Unspecified
+**Reserved codes**

 A callbag SHOULD NOT be called with any of these numbers as the first argument: `3`, `4`, `5`, `6`, `7`, `8`, `9`.
 Those are called *reserved codes*.